awslabs/amazon-kinesis-video-streams-webrtc-sdk-js/README.md

 ```

 ## Getting Started
-You can start by trying out the SDK with a webcam on the demo [WebRTC test page](https://awslabs.github.io/amazon-kinesis-video-streams-webrtc-sdk-js/examples/index.html).
+You can start by trying out the SDK with a webcam on the example [WebRTC test page](https://awslabs.github.io/amazon-kinesis-video-streams-webrtc-sdk-js/examples/index.html).

 It is also recommended to develop familiarity with the WebRTC protocols and KVS Signaling Channel APIs.
 See the following resources:
 * [KVS WebRTC Developer Guide](https://docs.aws.amazon.com/kinesisvideostreams-webrtc-dg/latest/devguide/what-is-kvswebrtc.html)